m-horky/sllm/README.md

 From time to time, I need to translate text that cannot be put into Google Translate, and a locally running model is perfect for that.
 I don't need the exact precise translation, all I need is to understand the technical problem the other party is describing.

-**Why 'Meh'?**
+**Why does `sllm-git-message` respond with 'Meh'?**

 It is a word that LLMs do not usually emit.
 During development, this made it very simple to determine whether the output is good or not, and it stuck.

 **Aren't you boiling the oceans by this?**

 There's been a lot of debate online against LLMs in general.
-One of the arguments against them is that they require a lot of power to operate, and all that compute heat is boiling the oceans.
+One of the arguments against them is that they require a lot of power to operate, and all that compute heat is boiling the oceans through climate change.

-Well, good news.
+Well.
 This is running locally, you are boiling your own bathtub at most.
-Plus, if you own a gaming computer, have you tried looking at its power consumption.
+Have you tried looking at the power consumption of the nearest gaming computer?
 You can afford to run a LLM for a few dozen queries a day, it's not as bad as it might seem.

 ## License